AdaCore/ada-spark-rfcs/considered/rfc-lightweight-finalization.md

  2. It can be supported on broader range of platforms (e.g. embedded).
  3. It allows for an efficient implementation.

-*note: we abuse the term "finalization" throughout this RFC to denote control over the whole lifetime of an object, i.e. the same level of control that controlled objects procur today.*
+*Note: we abuse the term "finalization" throughout this RFC to denote control over the whole lifetime of an object, i.e. the same level of control that controlled objects procur today.*

 Motivation
 ==========